-Since the inception of PETA’s low- or no-cost spay-neuter program in 2001, our mobile clinics have spayed and neutered more than 105,500 dogs and cats—over 6,200 of them so far this year alone (and the number climbs each day)—preventing the births of countless unwanted animals.
+Since the inception of PETA’s low- or no-cost spay-neuter program in 2001, our mobile clinics have spayed and neutered more than 150,355 dogs and cats—over 13,250 of them in 2017—preventing the births of countless unwanted animals.
 Our fleet of mobile clinics—SNIP (Spay or Neuter Immediately, Please), Holland Ware, and Martha and Ruby—are on the road almost every day, rain or shine, hot or cold, venturing into low-income and sorely underserved rural areas throughout the region surrounding PETA’s headquarters in Norfolk, Virginia.
 Ours are the only mobile clinics that travel as far west as Emporia to serve clients who otherwise wouldn’t have access to veterinary care.
 Combined, our three clinics have logged more than 100,000 miles on the odometer!

 How do they do it?
 Let’s take a peek inside one clinic on a typical day: